verylargebox/VLBCameraView/README.md

 # Introduction
 A UIVIew that shows a live feed of the camera, can be used to take a picture, preview that picture and return an UIImage of that preview.

-Even though an UIImagePickerController allows a custom [overlay][2] to ovveride the default camera controls, it gives you no control over its camera bounds.
+Even though an UIImagePickerController allows a custom [overlay][2] to override the default camera controls, it gives you no control over its camera bounds.
 Instead it captures a UIImage in full camera resolution, giving you the option to [edit][3] as a second step.

 VLBCameraView creates a *viewport* that displays only a portion of what the camera lense captures.
 Using that viewport, it creates a cropped UIImage of the full camera resolution.